 Reviewed in the United States on April 5, 2019

 So, I won this as a GoodReads giveaway and decided to use this as a book for a reading challenge (category: giveaway).
 If I hadn’t had to finish the book to count it for the challenge, I probably wouldn’t have finished it.

 Lords of the Black Sands is dystopian fiction, which I don’t mind in and of itself.
 But this is oppressively dark.
 It actually really reminds me of Orwell’s 1984, except 1984 was meant to be sociopolitical commentary, and Lords of the Black Sands is not.
 This might have been a decent story if not for the fact that reading it is a trial with pretty much no payoff.
 There were some better parts, but ultimately this is not a book that I would recommend and I’m happy not to have spent money on it.

 It’s fine for getting some new questions but it’s very heteronormative and the questions largely focus around your relationship to each other, but not necessarily about how you as a couple relate the the world at large.

 It also assumes some traditional gender roles, which didn’t really work for us, so we ended up skipping a bunch.

 *** I guess the guy and girl on the cover didn’t give the theme away.
-Our bad.
+My bad.

 on December 15, 2015